minbrowser/min/README.md

 ## Contributing to Min

 Thanks for taking the time to contribute to Min!

+### Getting Help

+If you're experiencing a bug or have a suggestion for how to improve Min, please open a [new issue](https://github.com/minbrowser/min/issues/new/choose).

-If you have any questions or run into any problems, please [open an issue](https://github.com/minbrowser/min/issues/new).
-We also have a [Discord server](https://discord.gg/bRpqjJ4) where you can ask questions or talk about what you're working on.
+If you have questions about using Min, need help getting started with development, or want to talk about what we're working on, join our [Discord server](https://discord.gg/bRpqjJ4).

 ### Contributing Code